misaleh/libelas-gpu/ReadMe.md

 * To run the program do the following
     - `./libelas_cpu demo`
     - `./libelas_gpu`
 ## In this fork
 * Added opencv mat support with GPU (can be ported easliy to CPU), so you can read, wirte matrices and make further processing using opencv APIs.

-* changed default parameters to MIDDLEBURY as it produces better output.
+* Changed default parameters to MIDDLEBURY as it produces better output.

+* To build the GPU code with the new changes just type `make` in the terminal

+* To run type `make run`
 ## Licenses

 All the original code is licensed under the **GNU General Public License**.
 This can be found with the original  [libelas](http://www.cvlibs.net/software/libelas/) library.
 All other code is licensed under the MIT license, which is attached to this repo's LICENSE file.